3 Day Travel Itinerary: Monhegan Island Maine

 Once out on the trail, the forest is thick and the crowds few.
 Away from the bustle of the wharf the isolation is magnificent.
 The scenery is wild and majestic, both wooded and coastal.
 Along the ragged and sometimes unkempt trails you will likely sweat, swear, and take some of the most unbelievably beautiful photos in your collection.

 Back at your room take a nap and a long hot shower.
-If you are staying at the Island Inn claim two rocking chairs on the porch and enjoy a bottle of wine while the sun goes down.
-Then relax over a long, late dinner in the Inn’s dining room before turning in (there is really no nightlife on the island so you must make your own fun).
+Later, sit outside and enjoy a bottle of wine while the sun goes down.
+Then relax over a long, late dinner before turning in (there is really no nightlife on the island so you must make your own fun).

-Day 3: After breakfast, pack up.
+After breakfast, pack up.
 Store your bags, and then head out to explore the island’s shops and artist’s studios.
 Wandering around the village’s dirt lanes there is character in every weathered shingle and wind-blown crag.
-We usually depart in the mid-afternoon.
-If you are lucky, as the ferry departs you will be treated to a jumping display by the local teens as they leap from the wharf into the harbor.
+Pick up your bags and make your way to the ferry when it is time to depart.
+If you are lucky, as the ferry pulls out you will be treated to a jumping display by the local teens as they leap from the wharf into the harbor.

 Children: Best for children who are sturdy, mobile, and love the outdoors.
 There are few planned activities and little indoor entertainment.